 - 1. Identify preparations needed to travel to Belize. - 2.
-Identify a healthcare topic of interest related to health issues in Belize. - 3.
+Identify items needed while in country. - 3.
+Identify a healthcare topic of interest related to health issues in Belize. - 4.
 Develop a professional poster to give to the service village.

 Post-travel assignment: Submission of written assignment highlighting journal entries.